 Venice is dead, it just doesn’t know it yet.
 Everyone knows it should have sunk into the sea long ago — forced underwater by the sheer weight of millions of middlebrow tourists, belching out of gargantuan pleasure ships — a fevered swarm of selfie-snatching locusts, lost in a medieval maze, in search of Chinese-made gimcrack souvenirs and a Disneyfied Old World experience.
 Venice is dead, a victim of its own easy virtue — its tawdry, promiscuous beauty.
 And yet it lives on, the quintessential zombie-city, both dead and alive — suspended in time, bathed in the light of an insolent moon.

 In the early years of the last century, the Venice Biennale had become, according to the American press, “one of the most important artistic events in the world.”1”‘Futurists’ Desire to Destroy Venice,” New York Times, July 24, 1910, p.
 16. Then, as now, the Biennale was an important stop in the peregrinations of the international art world.
 In 1910, the year of the ninth Biennale, a band of Milanese avant-gardists planned to shock the stodgy art crowd with announcements of the arrival of a new aesthetic ideology — Italian Futurism.
 The Biennale had been open for a little over two months when Futurist kingpin, Filippo Marinetti, along with his comrades, began a series of guerrilla performances.
-On July 8, Marinetti and company claimed they climbed to the top of the Campanile di San Marco, and tossed 200,000 multicolored mini-manifestos onto the “howling agitation of the enormous crowd” in the famous square below.2 See Scappettone, Jennifer.
+On July 8, Marinetti and company claimed they climbed to the top of the clock tower in the piazza di San Marco, and tossed 200,000 multicolored mini-manifestos onto the “howling agitation of the enormous crowd” in the famous square below.2 See Scappettone, Jennifer.
 Killing the Moonlight: Modernism in Venice.
 New York: Columbia University Press, 2014.
-Scappettone devotes Chapter 3 to the Italian Futurists’ Venetian efforts of 1910. ¶ But did the event at San Marco actually happen?
-An article in the New York Times in October, 1910, some six months after the manifesto-tossing, describes the rebuilding of the campanile, after its collapse in 1902, as nearing completion, and anticipating completion by the following St. Mark’s Day, April 25, 1911.
-In fact, the restoration of the bell-tower was not finished until March, 1912.
-How, precisely, did Marinetti and company get into the worksite and up to the top of the unfinished structure?
-Did they?
-Does it matter?
-Could this Futurist origin-story be yet another myth, like so many others, that accrete to this strange place?
+Scappettone devotes Chapter 3 to the Italian Futurists’ Venetian efforts of 1910.

 Some weeks later, an English version of the manifesto would appear in the pages of the New York Times: